 If my right thumb had a FitBit, it would have run multiple marathons by now, most of it mindlessly.
 Americans and British adults check their phones, on average, 150 times each day.
 Teens today look up from their phone 15 times per day (a joke).

 Our brain’s dopamine system, meant to reward life-affirming behavior, has been hijacked by pixels in the shape of little red flags.
 Our fight-or-flight response, which evolved to help us attack or flee danger, is constantly being awakened by the endless content on our screens.

 For every cute animal video, there is a call to anger, an igniter of debate, a shiny deal, a plea to save someone or something.
 We are stuck in REACTIVE mode.
 Now there’s a global health outbreak, with each update more alarming than the next.

-Healing from ME/CFS, a debilitating neuroimmune condition, required keeping my nervous system calm, which meant stepping away from screens that sought my constant reaction.
+Healing from Chronic Fatigue Syndrome (ME/CFS) a debilitating neuroimmune condition, required keeping my nervous system calm, which meant stepping away from screens that sought my constant reaction.

 Here’s are seven easy steps to spend less time glued to your phone to give your brain a break:

 Step 1: Unplug your Wifi before you go to bed

 While your WiFi takes five minutes to boot up in the morning, you can allow yourself to do so as well before you dive into your inbox.
 I stretch and drink warm filtered water.